Image: Ecstasy of Saint Mary Magdalene de’ Pazzi | Alessandro Rosi

 The extraordinary was ordinary for this saint.
 She read the thoughts of others and predicted future events.
 During her lifetime, Mary Magdalene appeared to several persons in distant places and cured a number of sick people.

 It would be easy to dwell on the ecstasies and pretend that Mary Magdalene only had spiritual highs.
 This is far from true.
 It seems that God permitted her this special closeness to prepare her for the five years of desolation that followed when she experienced spiritual dryness.
 She was plunged into a state of darkness in which she saw nothing but what was horrible in herself and all around her.
 She had violent temptations and endured great physical suffering.
 Mary Magdalene de’ Pazzi died in 1607 at age 41, and was canonized in 1669.
-Her Liturgical Feast Day is May 25.
+Her liturgical feast is celebrated on May 25.